- Part 1 – Do You Need to Hire At All?

 What are your goals for your business?

 Take a moment to think about the goals you have for your business.

 What’s holding you back from achieving them?

-What would make the biggest difference to achieving/exceeding your goals?
+What would make the biggest difference in achieving/exceeding your goals?

-Having your goals clearly in mind when considering what you want done, and which role to hire next, helps to keep you focused in the right direction.
+Having your goals clearly in mind helps to keep you focused in the right direction.

 Do you already have an idea of what role you want?
 Or perhaps you’re not sure what role your needs fall into?

-You might have an idea of the tasks you want done.
-Perhaps they are the ones that you dislike doing the most yourself, or those on the never-ending to-do list, never getting done.
+You might have an idea of the tasks you want to be done.
+Perhaps they are the ones that you dislike doing the most yourself or those on the never-ending to-do list, never getting done.

-As you think about this be aware that the role you ‘want’, or the tasks you want doing, may not be what your business ‘needs’ the most right now.
+As you think about this, be aware that the role you ‘want’, or the tasks you want to be done, may not be what your business ‘needs’ the most right now.

 You may think you want a Virtual Assistant when what you really need the most is a marketing person.